 The story of Feathered Friends' earliest days are tied up with the history of another Seattle-area classic pioneer, that being Early Winters (EW), with whom the young FF actually shared retail space.
 Peter writes: "...and later Bill [Nikolai, one of the founders of EW] invited us to move into a storefront space on Lower Queen Anne and join what he informally called The Alpine Guild.
 Carla Firey joined with her packs, and Crescent Down Works with her vests."

-created for the University District street fair in 1976.
-We thought
+University District street fair in 1976.
+We thought that the street

-that the street fair would be a good place to sell hand crafted
+fair would be a good place to sell hand crafted bags.
+Since it

-bags.
-Since it was an arts and crafts fair, my wife did some applique
+was an arts and crafts fair, my wife did some applique on a bag

-on a bag to make it craftsy, and submitted it for judgement.
-Showing
+to make it craftsy, and submitted it for judgement.
+Showing in

 but it did result in several other semi-absurd creations such